top of page

 The Santa Cruz Portland Cement Company started operation in 1906, and then the two first stores in town were built: the Cash Store, a classic, old-time general store, and next door, a public bath house which later became a bar and dance hall, then a dentist’s office and finally a residence.
 As the cement plant hired more workers, the population of Davenport grew.
 In the 1960’s and 70’s a thriving artist community developed.

-Today, the Davenport Roadhouse is a Restaurant and Inn of 9 rooms , a store featuring local handcrafted artisan creations and a center of activities for guests and the local community.
-We are a beacon for travelers from near and far looking to make a quick stop for a delicious to-go meal or picnic, or for others staying a while to get back to nature and enjoy healthy and hearty food — all enjoyed at their own pace.
+Today, the Davenport Roadhouse is a family-owned Restaurant and Inn of 9 rooms , a store featuring local and found creations and a center of activities for guests and the local community.
+We are a respite for travelers from near and far – whether making a stop for picnic provisions, a beer on the patio, or a few nights at the Inn.
+We are committed to fresh and local food, comfortable rooms, and good vibes!
+Come hang out with us!

 bottom of page